 For undergraduates we offer an exciting array of classes, where students can study everything from human sexuality to the sociology of culture, from issues related to aging to pressing questions of inequality and poverty.
 Students have great opportunities to work closely with our faculty and teaching staff; our wide range of courses offers undergraduates both breadth and depth in their study of sociology.

-For graduate students we offer an excellent Master’s and PhD programs.
-Our MA program has long provided outstanding training as preparation for PhD programs or for work in non-profit organizations, businesses, and government agencies.
-Our PhD program offers advanced training, in general sociological theory and cutting edge methodologies for the analysis of social data, with particular emphasis on expertise in the analysis of social inequalities and social institutions.
+For graduate students we offer both a Master’s (MA) and a PhD program.
+Our master's program has long provided outstanding training to prepare for PhD programs or as preparation for careers in non-profit organizations, businesses, and government agencies.
+Our PhD program offers advanced training in general sociological theory and cutting-edge methodologies for the analysis of social data, with particular emphasis on developing expertise in the analysis of social inequalities and social institutions.

 Sociology Courses